 Once they’re settled into your home, you’ll be able to make decisions about feeding them dry, wet, raw or home cooked meals.
 Our puppy feeding guide can help you with these decisions, as well as feeding schedules.

-Cavalier King Charles Spaniel health
+Cavalier King Charles and Poodle Health

 Cavalier King Charles Spaniels have an average lifespan of 10-12 years, which closely the reflects the average life expectancy across the whole dog population.
 But Poodles boast some of the longest life expectancies in dogdom.